BY MICHAEL ABBOUD, CFA

 Through all the noise, earnings growth remained strong at an estimated 12% year-over-year rate.
 Inflation stayed largely contained and unemployment was low, despite concerns over the broader economy and geopolitics.
 By last September, the current cyclical bull market quietly marked its third anniversary, with the S&P 500 and Nasdaq delivering returns of roughly 90% and 125%, respectively.

 Our current bull market ranks as the seventh-longest of the 24 since WWII.
 Its long duration, combined with additional telltale signs of its maturity, raises the prudent question: How much longer can this bull run?
-As the chart on page 2 illustrates, bull markets rarely reach their fourth anniversary.
+As the chart below illustrates, bull markets rarely reach their fourth anniversary.
 Combine those low odds with this market’s materially higher three-year returns, and this bull has a very high hurdle to clear in the year ahead.

 Easing monetary policy and supportive fiscal policy remain important tailwinds.
 The Fed has already shifted toward accommodation, and expected further rate cuts would help sustain economic expansion into 2026.
 Historically, equity markets have continued to advance after the resumption of Fed easing, as lower borrowing costs support both growth and valuations.
-Markets have historically gained 14% in the months following the resumption of rate cuts (see chart on this page).
+Markets have historically gained 14% in the months following the resumption of rate cuts (see chart above).
 At the same time, the One Big Beautiful Bill Act (OBBBA) should provide further support for economic growth, adding an estimated 0.4% to GDP growth through targeted corporate tax credits and consumer tax incentives.

 Capital spending on AI infrastructure and increased domestic manufacturing are other powerful drivers for the year ahead.
 Combined AI-related spending by AI hyperscalers (such as Alphabet, Amazon, Meta, Microsoft, and Oracle) is expected to rise by 34% to $500 billion in 2026.
 While the pace of spending has been striking, AI investment represents a relatively small share of the overall economy and remains below levels seen at the peak of prior technological advancements.

-peaked at 2%–5% of GDP.
+To illustrate, AI spending accounts for around 1% of GDP, yet in prior general-purpose technology investment cycles (e.g., electricity, railroads, communications), investment peaked at 2%–5% of GDP.
 This suggests room for further expansion (possibly doubling), rather than imminent saturation.
 At the same time, the Trump administration’s efforts to reshore and diversify supply chains should contribute to additional investment in U.S. manufacturing capacity, extending capital spending beyond AI alone.

 The wealth effect from Baby Boomers adds an additional layer of support to this bull market.
 Boomers represent the largest and wealthiest retiring cohort in history, with a significant share of their net worth tied to equities.
 The ongoing bull market has strengthened their balance sheets and provided them with a powerful incentive to consume.